imgui-rs/imgui-rs/README.markdown

   for more information and justification for this design.
 - Easy integration with Glium / pre-ll gfx (renderer)
 - Easy integration with winit (backend platform)
+- Optional support for the freetype font rasterizer

 ## Choosing a backend platform and a renderer